niess/goupil/docs/overview.rst

 ...     )
 ... )

-We consider an exponential :doc:`py/density_gradient` for the air density as
+Let us consider an exponential :doc:`py/density_gradient` for the air density as

 >>> density = goupil.DensityGradient(1.225E-03, 1.04E+06)